Antichain: Join and meet operations

 The join and meet operations on all finite antichains of finite subsets of a set $X$ define a distributive lattice, the free distributive lattice generated by $X.$ Birkhoff's representation theorem for distributive lattices states that every finite distributive lattice can be represented via join and meet operations on antichains of a finite partial order, or equivalently as union and intersection operations on the lower sets of the partial order.

 Computational complexity

-A maximum antichain (and its size, the width of a given partially ordered set) can be found in polynomial time.
+In a finite partially ordered set, the maximum antichain (and its size, the width of a given partially ordered set) can be found in polynomial time.

 Counting the number of antichains in a given partially ordered set is #P-complete.